docsifyjs/docsify/docs/vue.md

 ## Markdown script

-Vue content can mounted using a `<script>` tag in your markdown pages.
+Vue content can be mounted using a `<script>` tag in your markdown pages.

 !> Only the first `<script>` tag in a markdown file is executed.
 If you wish to mount multiple Vue instances using a script tag, all instances must be mounted within the first script tag in your markdown.